edgio-docs/edgio-docs/src/guides/performance/rules/conditions.md

 <edgejs>
 **Key information:**
+-   Specify a postal code as an integer value.
+-   A comparison will only be performed against the first 3 characters for Canadian postal codes.
+-   A comparison will only be performed against the first 2 - 4 characters for United Kingdom postal codes.
 -   The method for specifying multiple values varies by operator:

     -   `=== | !==`**:** Delimit each one with a single space.